ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 blocked the domain, error description for the EDE code and the suberror description for the "s" field to the end-user.

-When displaying the free-form text of "j" and "o", the browser SHOULD NOT make any of those elements into actionable (clickable) links and these fields need to be rendered as text, not as HTML.
+When displaying the free-form text of "j" and "o", the browser MUST NOT make any of those elements into actionable (clickable) links and these fields need to be rendered as text, not as HTML.